Taking on a plot

 - Post: Sandy Paterson, Natural Environment Officer, 4th Floor, Exchange House, 231 George St. Glasgow G1 2RX.

 - Further information about council-run allotments is available on the Glasgow City Council website

 There is usually a small annual rent for having a plot which is paid either to Glasgow City Council via the Allotment Association for the particular site that you join or paid directly to the Allotment Association in the case of a privately owned site.

 Each site will have a set of rules and regulations about keeping plots properly cultivated and being a member of the allotment community.
 You sign up to abide by these rules when you take on the rental of your plot.

 If you want to visit the site first you may also be interested in attending the site’s Open Day (see our Events page for dates when these become available).

 - Get some good gloves and some basic tools

 - Clear the plot a bit at a time

-If you have made good progress during the first six to eighteen months of having your plot you can apply, through your association secretary, for a New Plotholder’s Award.
+If you have made good progress during the first six to eighteen months of having your plot you can apply, through your association secretary, for a New Plotholder Award.
 These awards are presented annually by The Incorporation of Gardeners of Glasgow.
-You can find more details on the Awards page.
+You can find more details on our Awards page.

 Some recommendations you might want to try from Alister Smith on Croftburn Allotments